Pyprohly/reddit-api-doc-notes/docs/api-reference/comment.rst

    "associated_award","unknown?",""
    "author","string","The redditor name.
 Possibly `[removed]` if the post was removed or `[deleted]` if the post was removed by the author."
-   "author_flair_background_color","string?",""
-   "author_flair_css_class","string?",""
-   "author_flair_richtext?","unknown array","This attribute is not available if the post was removed or deleted."
-   "author_flair_template_id","unknown?",""
-   "author_flair_text","string?",""
-   "author_flair_text_color","string?",""
-   "author_flair_type?","string","This attribute is not available if the post was removed or deleted."
    "author_fullname?","string","The full ID of the author.

    This attribute is not available if the post was removed or deleted."
-   "author_patreon_flair?","boolean","This attribute is not available if the post was removed or deleted."
    "author_premium?","boolean","Whether or not the submitter has Reddit Premium.

    This attribute is not available if the post was removed or deleted."